 08 of 10

 Did you open a new bottle of wine that wasn't quite what you were hoping for?
 If that first glass left you a little disappointed, there's no need to dump it down the drain or suffer through the entire bottle.
-Instead, dress it up with a simple cocktail recipe.
+Instead, dress it up with a simple wine cocktail.

 09 of 10

 To do this, simply fill ice cube trays with leftover wine.
-Once frozen, the wine cubes can be stored in a plastic freezer bag and taken out when your recipe calls for it.
+Once frozen, the wine cubes can be stored in a plastic freezer bag and taken out when a recipe calls for it.

 Another option is to use your red wine to make red wine vinegar.
 This is also a useful ingredient that should be in every kitchen.